TedLeRoy/ubuntu-update.sh/README.md

 I made a script that did this, but thought it would also be fun to make it a bit more functional and make it available to everyone.

-Also, I noticed that when run together, the output can get quite lengthy, and there's no clear separation between the prarts running, so I'd have to scroll back up through the output to see whether there was any output requiring action.
+Also, I noticed that when run together, the output can get quite lengthy, and there's no clear separation between the parts running, so I'd have to scroll back up through the output to see whether there was any output requiring action.

 This script puts clear banners at the beginning of each activity and parses output in an attempt to present items of interest like warnings or reboot messages at the end of the output.